chuyexe/acnhpoker/README.md

 # ACNHPoker
-> Seriously, someone please come up with a better name
+> Seriously, someone please come up with a better name (I'm trying)

 Spawns items for you on Animal Crossing New Horizons using [sys-botbase](https://github.com/olliz0r/sys-botbase).

 ## Pre Requisites
-   1. a nintendo switch capable of running unsigned code
+   1. a nintendo switch capable of running unsigned code (I.e modded switch)
    2. [This](https://github.com/olliz0r/sys-botbase) installed on your switch.
    3. Animal Crossing Version 1.2.0+